4tkbytes/dropbear/README.md

 ## Usage

-Depsite it looking like a dependency for `eucalyptus`, it can serve as a framework too.
-Looking through the `docs.rs` will you find related documentation onhow to use it and for rendering your own projects.
+~~Depsite it looking like a dependency for `eucalyptus`, it can serve as a framework too.
+Looking through the `docs.rs` will you find related documentation onhow to use it and for rendering your own projects.~~

+dropbear cannot be used as a framework (yet), but is best compatible with the eucalyptus editor when making games.
+For scripting, eucalyptus uses `rhai`, a new language that works with rust.

 The rhai reference for the eucalyptus editor is under the /docs folder of this repository, so take a look there.
 [Here is the entrance](https://github.com/4tkbytes/dropbear/blob/main/docs/README.md)